-Gunby Hall, a homely country house dated 1700 set in Victorian walled gardens at the foot of the Lincolnshire Wolds, is only 20 minutes away from Greetham Retreat and well worth a visit.
+Gunby Hall and Gardens (see image on right) is a lovely homely country house dated 1700 set in Victorian walled gardens at the foot of the Lincolnshire Wolds, is only 15 minutes drive away from Greetham Retreat and well worth a visit.

-This classic 17th century English country house is set in delightful gardens with a magnificent deer park.
+Built for Sir John Brownlow in the 1680s, Belton House has all the design features of a classic English country home.
 Perfect symmetry, opulent décor, fine furnishings and Brownlow family portraits give Belton both grandeur and a more intimate feel while the ‘Below Stairs’ tours give fascinating insights into how Belton’s servants lived and worked in the 1900s.

 The Manor House, his family home, is furnished as a 17th-century farmhouse might have been at this time.
 You can still see the famous apple tree that inspired his thoughts on gravity from the bedroom window, and explore some of his ideas for yourself in the Science Discovery Centre.